What You Need to Know About Wisconsin's New 4th OWI Law

 As of January 1, 2017, all 4th offense OWI’s are felonies.

 Prior to this date, your 4th offense OWI would be a misdemeanor if your last OWI conviction was more than 5 years before your 4th offense.
 Your 4th offense would be a felony if you had a conviction for another OWI offense within 5 years of the date of your 4th offense.
-Back in the 1990s, even people with over a dozen DUI convictions may only face misdemeanor charges as long as nobody was seriously hurt or killed.
+Back in the 1990s, even people with over a dozen DUI convictions would only face misdemeanor charges as long as nobody was seriously hurt or killed.

 Times have changed.
 Now, the length of time between your 3rd offense and 4th offense is irrelevant.
 A 4th OWI offense is always a felony in Wisconsin.